yahoo/fili/docs/file-configuration.md

           ],
           "dimensions": [
             {
-              "apiDimensionName": "language",
+              "apiDimensionName": "countryIsoCode",
-              "description": "The lanuage used to write the page.", "longName": "wiki page language",
+              "description": "The iso code of the country the edit came from.", "longName": "wiki page countryIsoCode",
               "category": "External"
             }
           ]